Gin and Tonic Cocktail

 - Here’s how: 1.)
 Use a natural unscented hand soap and scrub the skins with a vegetable brush and run the limes under water to wash off the soap or 2.)
 Fill a bowl with 3 cup of water and add 1 cup of white vinegar and let it sit for 10 minutes.
 Rinse the limes under running water and use a brush to scrub the skin.

 I love lime in G&Ts.
-I remember my brother and I went a bar that his friend’s band was playing in.
+And your recipe is awesome.
+Here is a story!
+I remember my brother, and I went to a bar where his friend’s band was playing.
 It was very hot.
-He kept saying “these are so refreshing!”
-You can probably image what that statement sounded like after about his 5th! 🙂
+He kept saying, “These are so refreshing!”
+You can probably imagine what that statement sounded like after about his 5th! 🙂

 Beth, hehe!
 They are refreshing!
 Fun that you had them with your brother!

-Now that it’s Friday I could use a few of those.
+Now that it’s Friday I had a few of those.
 YUM!

-Wow this looks really refreshing.
+Wow this was really refreshing.
 I love any drink made with tonic water.
 It’s so good.
 Cheers!

 Cheers Natalie!
 There is something so refreshing and satisfying about tonic water.

 Good times (and cocktails!) at Bob and Ginny’s.
 Nice post.
-The drink looks really good.
+The drink is really good.

 Thank you Chris!